Digestive Health Institute

 • Groin pain without a visible lump

-• Pain that increases during pregnancy or after childbirth
+• Pain during pregnancy or after childbirth

-What Causes Femoral Hernia?
+What Causes a Femoral Hernia?

 Common risk factors include: